-Paul Dougall ’20 feverishly scribbles advanced mathematical definitions and proofs on a chalkboard in front of three faculty members from SUNY Potsdam’s Department of Mathematics.
-He moves from one side of room to the other, as he presents his work and fields questions.
-The weekly seminar is part of his capstone project for the BA / MA program in mathematics—a unique opportunity for highly motivated students to graduate with both bachelor’s and master’s degrees in mathematics at the same time.
+As Paul Dougall ’20 feverishly scribbles advanced mathematical definitions and proofs across a chalkboard, he presents his work and fields questions from three faculty members in the College’s Department of Mathematics.
+The weekly seminar is part of his capstone project for the BA / MA program in mathematics—a unique opportunity for highly motivated students to graduate with both bachelor’s and master’s degrees in mathematics simultaneously.

-“If you discuss the option with your advisor freshman year and are invited to join Theory of Sets (the course that determines whether or not you are let into the program) in your sophomore year, you can graduate with both a bachelor’s and a master’s degree in four years.
+“If you discuss the option with your advisor freshman year and are invited to join Theory of Sets—the course that determines whether or not they let you into the program—you can graduate with both a bachelor’s and a master’s degree in four years.
 It’s one of the few programs in the entire country that offers that.
 It’s really a great opportunity,” Dougall said.

-Under the guidance of Dr. Cheryl Miller, Dougall has been delving into the study of algebraic structures through the lens of mathematical logic.
-“My seminar is on universal algebras.
-Basically, it’s building off of set theory and logic.
-It’s been fantastic so far!
-I really love everything Dr. Miller does.
-She works hard to make sure I’m on task, but she also lets me figure things out on my own, which is a big part of the BA / MA program,” Dougall said.
+Under the guidance of Dr. Cheryl Miller, the SUNY Potsdam alumnus studied algebraic structures through the lens of mathematical logic.
+“My seminar was on universal algebras, basically, building off of set theory and logic.
+It was fantastic.
+I really loved everything Dr. Miller did.
+She worked hard to make sure I was on task, but she also lets me figure things out on my own, which is a big part of the BA / MA program,” he said.

 "All the professors in the mathematics department really are out of this world!
-They’re all understanding, especially with the BA / MA students who are really pushing themselves.”
+They’re all understanding, especially with the BA / MA students who are really pushing themselves," Dougall said.

-After getting back to Potsdam this fall, he resumed his leadership role as a resident assistant where he helps students adjust to college life and directs them to the resources they need to succeed.
-He also started his second year working as a tutor in the math lab.
-“I’ve always been drawn towards helping other people.
+On campus, Dougall embraced leadership roles, serving as a Resident Assistant and helping students adjust to college life by connecting them with essential resources.
+He also worked as a tutor in the math lab.
+“I’ve always been drawn to helping other people.
 That’s why I got into tutoring at the math lab.
 I also used to be a TRiO tutor.
-Throughout high school and college, I have always been the person that my friends come to for help, and I was always more than willing to help them,” he said.
+Throughout high school and college, I was the person that my friends came to for help, and I was always more than willing to help them,” he said.

-To round things out, Dougall loves to write music, play the guitar and piano, and he’s a self-proclaimed movie fanatic.
-On top of that, he’s a regular fixture at the Maxcy Hall Fitness Center.
+Outside the classroom, Dougall enjoys writing music, playing guitar and piano, and indulging his passion as a self-proclaimed movie fanatic.
+He was also a regular at the Maxcy Hall Fitness Center.
 “I’m big into lifting.
 I have an appreciation for working hard and really pushing my body to its limits.
 I think that applies both physically and mentally,” he said.

 Where does all that hard work come from?
-He points to parents who have dedicated their time and resources to push him and his siblings to reach their full potential.
+He points to parents who dedicated their time and resources to push him and his siblings to reach their full potential.
 “Both of them are engineers, but my mom decided to leave work to be a stay-at-home mom to raise us.
 She would read to us every single night and help us with math homework.
-My dad has worked his butt off his entire life, and he has done more than I can possibly fathom.
+My dad worked his butt off his entire life, and he has done more than I can fathom.
 He’s saved up tens of thousands of dollars for each of us to help pay for college, and that’s money that he could be putting towards retirement.
-They really do everything they can to help us—I’ve come to realize how much I appreciate everything they’ve done,” he said.
+They really did everything they could to help us.
+I appreciate everything they’ve done,” he said.

 For more information about the Department of Mathematics, visit: https://www.potsdam.edu/academics/AAS/depts/math